 So far, we have seen that the stars move in one

 picking out patterns of stars within the big pattern that

 the sky pattern that were easy to remember to help them follow

-the movements of the
+the movements of the night sky.

-sky.
 It also helped them to

 Now it is time for you to

 begin exploring on your own.
-As usual,
+As usual, we will begin

-and view as many of these constellations as possible on your
+view as many of these constellations as possible on your

 time of the year, so plan on observing several times a year.